-All members of our school community must be aware of the possibility of bullying and take action to prevent bullying if it is reasonably foreseeable.
+All members of our College community must be aware of the possibility of bullying and take action to prevent bullying if it is reasonably foreseeable.

-5.1 Responsibilities: The school will:
+5.1 Responsibilities: Marist-Sion College will:

-- Use the Whole School Approach to Positive Behaviour Support (WSAPBS) Universals to create a positive culture where bullying is not tolerated. - Continuously reinforce and act on their School Wide Expectations and consistently apply consequences. - Document the response to any instance of bullying. - Use the documented processes, procedures and templates within the Catholic Education Office Whole School Approach to Positive Behaviour Support, Intensive document. - Expect and encourage students, staff, parents (and carers) to report bullying and cyber-bullying to the class teacher, a member of the leadership team or directly to the principal. - Notify parents and carers when their child has been involved in bullying. - Principal to notify the Manager: Learning and Teaching, Catholic Education Office Diocese of Sale of any serious bullying incident. - Report to police when a serious criminal offence has been identified.
-This is the principal's responsibility, however, where mandated to do so, teachers will notify the principal and leadership team AND report to DHHS or the police as appropriate. - Teachers are to contact the principal immediately when conduct such as stalking, destruction of property, threats to inflict serious injury and /or kill, physical and sexual assault, offensive behaviour, discrimination, cyber stalking, defamation, breach of privacy, hacking, sexting and creating or possessing and /or disseminating of child pornography are brought to their attention. - In our school, the WSAPBS Intensive team leader will coordinate strategies for managing bullying behaviour, investigate and record complaints of bullying in a manner that respects the dignity and privacy of all involved.
-(Appendix). - The WSAPBS Intensive team and leader will, as appropriate, review records at regular intervals to ensure any emerging patterns of behaviour are managed. - Bullying prevention strategies are implemented within the school on a continuous basis with a focus on teaching age-appropriate content, skills and strategies to empower staff, students and parents/carers to recognise issues and respond appropriately. - Information is regularly provided to parents/carers to raise awareness of bullying as a school community issue. - Utilise evidence-based responses and actions that focus on restoring and rebuilding positive relationships in instances where bullying has occurred.
+- Use the Whole School Approach to Positive Behaviour Support (WSAPBS) to create a positive culture where bullying is not tolerated. - Continuously reinforce and act on the School Wide Expectations and consistently apply consequences. - Document the response to any instance of bullying. - Use the documented processes, procedures and templates within DOSCEL's Whole School Approach to Positive Behaviour Support. - Expect and encourage students, staff, parents/guardians/carers to report bullying and cyber-bullying to the class teacher, a member of the leadership team or directly to the principal. - Notify parents and carers when their child has been involved in bullying. - Principal to notify the Manager: Learning and Teaching, Diocese of Sale Catholic Education Ltd of any serious bullying incident. - Report to police when a serious criminal offence has been identified.
+This is the principal's responsibility, however, where mandated to do so, teachers will notify the principal and leadership team AND report to DFFH or the police as appropriate. - Teachers are to contact the principal immediately when conduct such as stalking, destruction of property, threats to inflict serious injury and /or kill, physical and sexual assault, offensive behaviour, discrimination, cyber stalking, defamation, breach of privacy, hacking, sexting and creating or possessing and /or disseminating of child pornography are brought to their attention.

-• Provide a copy of this policy on the school's public website.
+- At Marist-Sion College, the WSAPBS Intensive team leader will coordinate strategies for managing bullying behaviour, investigate and record complaints of bullying in a manner that respects the dignity and privacy of all involved. - The WSAPBS Intensive team and leader will, as appropriate, review records at regular intervals to ensure any emerging patterns of behaviour are managed. - Bullying prevention strategies are implemented within the College on a continuous basis with a focus on teaching age-appropriate content, skills and strategies to empower staff, students and parents/carers to recognise issues and respond appropriately. - Information is regularly provided to parents/guardians/carers to raise awareness of bullying as a College community issue. - Utilise evidence-based responses and actions that focus on restoring and rebuilding positive relationships in instances where bullying has occurred. - Provide a copy of this policy on the College's public website.